Situated between Surrey BC and Blaine Washington, the Peace Arch border crossing is the main Canada-US border crossing in British Columbia.

 It is also the busiest one west of Windsor Ontario.

 Located just minutes from White Rock, the Peace Arch border crossing is open 24 hours a day, 365 days a year.
-Nexus Lanes (i.e., express lanes for special pre-registered and pre-approved Nexus pass holders) are open daily from 7 am until midnight.
+Nexus Lanes are open daily from 7 am until midnight.
+(Nexus Lanes are express lanes for special pre-registered and pre-approved Nexus pass holders.)

-Other border crossings between Washington State and the Lower Mainland include the Pacific Highway crossing (not far from the Peace Arch crossing), Aldergrove/Lynden crossing (near Langley, south of the Greater Vancouver Zoo), and Sumas crossing (near Abbotsford).
-The Peach Arch, Pacific Highway and Sumas crossings are all open 24 hours a day every day, with Nexus lanes open from 7 am until midnight for the first two, but the Lynden crossing is open daily from just 8 am until midnight.
+The Peach Arch, Pacific Highway and Sumas crossings are all open 24 hours a day every day, with Nexus lanes open from 7 am until midnight for the first two.
+Nexus Lanes operate at the Lynden crossing from just 8 am until midnight.

 Built in 1921, the Peach Arch itself is located right on the Canada-US border, between BC’s Highway 99 and Washington State’s Interstate 5 in Peace Arch Park.